Designing a Seating Concept for Top Traveler Comfort

 As humans, we gravitate to and strive to be in environments that allow for unique and memorable experiences with people we love.
 Because of this, our reactions and opinions to design are often based on the materials, textures, spaces, details and furniture that we come into contact with and how they make us feel.
 Furthermore, our pleasant or unpleasant experiences with these elements create lasting impressions of a place.
 As designers, we are responsible for these lasting impressions which involve the execution and vision from the largest element of an airport down to the smallest of details, like a chair in the airport.

-As written by my colleague Derrick Choi, Populous’ aviation and product design team developed a seating concept intended to maximize comfort, flexibility and productivity for the individual traveler called the FLIP seating concept.
+Populous’ aviation and product design team developed a seating concept intended to maximize comfort, flexibility and productivity for the individual traveler called the FLIP seating concept.

 FLIP is a seating solution designed around a single module that can be rotated, flipped and recombined with other modules to create a range of seating configurations.
 The module is framed with a composite metal frame that provides the exoskeleton to support a high-performance seating mesh; resulting in a sturdy, yet highly flexible and comfortable seating experience.
 The mesh explores phase change material technologies that adapt to one’s body temperature – heating or cooling the user – providing comfort for every traveler’s habit.